x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 :::image type="content" source="../../media/configuring-receipt-from-specific-ip-address.png" alt-text="The screen on which IP addresses by which Partner organization will be identified is set":::

-To identify your partner organization by IP address, in the Classic EAC, use these options during setup:
+To identify your partner organization by IP address, in the Classic EAC, use the options during setup, as shown in the screenshots below:

 ![Choose the IP address to identify your partner organization](../../media/d5d54819-2e69-4f76-be37-ba701876beb6.png)